afiqhafizuddin/cs-learn/16-opsOnArray/NOTES.md

 # **Perform Operations on Arrays**

 C# arrays allow to store sequences of values in a single data structure.
-We can manipulate the order adn contents of the array.
+We can manipulate the order and contents of the array.

 - **Learning Objective**
   - Sort & reverse the order of array elements